ManyaGhavri/E-commerce-Analysis-Dashboard/README.md

 - Helps identify high and low-performing regions.

 ### 👥5.
 Customer Insights
-- 🏆**"Sum of Amount by Customer Name"** identifies the highest-spending customers.
+- 🏆"Sum of Amount by Customer Name" identifies the highest-spending customers.
 - Allows businesses to track and improve customer engagement.

 ## 📷Preview